RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 ### Prioritization
 Focusing on High-Impact, Low-Effort tasks will move the needle more and yield better results.
-Consider which iteration features should fall into, refer to the table below.
+Consider which iteration features should fall into.
+Refer to the table below.

 |                 | EFFORT | MEDIUM        | HIGH           | HIGH           |
 |-----------------|--------|---------------|----------------|----------------|